bchareyre/yade-mpi/doc/sphinx/installation.rst

 	* runtimePREFIX: used for packaging, when install directory is not the same is runtime directory (/usr/local by default)
 	* CHUNKSIZE: used, if you want several sources to be compiled at once.
 Increases compilation speed and RAM-consumption during it (1 by default)
 	* VECTORIZE: enables vectorization and alignment in Eigen3 library, experimental (OFF by default)
+	* USE_QT5: use QT5 for GUI, experimental (OFF by default)

 For using an extended parameters of cmake, please, follow the corresponding documentation on cmake-webpage.

+.. warning:: To provide Qt4->Qt5 migration one needed to provide an additional option USE_QT5.
+ This option should be On or Off according to the Qt version, which was used to compile libQGLViewer.
+On Debian/Ubuntu operating systems libQGLViewer of version 2.6.3 and higher are compiled against Qt5 (for other operating systems refer to the package archive of your distribution), so if you are using such version, please switch on this option.
+Otherwise, if you mix Qt-versions ``Segmentation fault`` will appear just after Yade is started.
+To provide necessary build dependencies for Qt5, install ``python-pyqt5 pyqt5-dev-tools `` instead of ``python-qt4 pyqt4-dev-tools``, which is needed for Qt4.

 If the compilation is finished without errors, you will see all enabled and disabled options.
 Then start the standard the compilation process::